 Planning well is also about thinking out strategies for dealing with unpredictable situations, which makes this one of the most important questions to ask before renting.
 What happens if you get a job transfer and have to move all the way across the state on short notice?

 Typically, it is very difficult to break a lease without financial penalties and a big stain on your credit report.
 Discuss your options and include an early termination clause in the lease.
-Your landlord might ask you to give at least 30 days’ notice before leaving, and require you to find a replacement renter.
+Your landlord might ask you to give at least 30 days’ notice before leaving and require you to find a replacement renter.
 Alternately, they might keep your security deposit as an early termination fee.
 In some cases, you will have to cover rent for the remaining period of the lease, or at least until the landlord finds a new tenant.
 The key is to clearly phrase the options in the lease.
 Remember that, like all matters legal, this depends on the landlord-tenant law available in your state.

 4. What changes can I make to the apartment (without losing my deposit)?

+If you’re are into DIY or among the people who like to leave a personal mark on the apartment they live in, then this is a question you need to ask before renting.
 If small rentals like studios or one-bedroom apartments get you thinking of wall-mounted shelves in a split second, take time to have this conversation with your landlord beforehand.
 It is recommended to carefully read your lease to find out what changes you are allowed to make.
 To avoid losing your security deposit over a few nails driven through a wall without notice, be as specific as possible about the changes you want to make to the apartment from the very beginning.

 Write down any changes that the landlord is definitely against.
 This way you’re sure to stay in the clear, and at the same time do some smart planning about how your future apartment might be organized.
 While repainting the kitchen walls might not be met with enthusiasm, changing a rug in the living-room could pass as an improvement even from the landlords’ point of view.